cheevahagadog/blog/content/post/relative.md

  and all the rest.

 I swore I would be open-minded and fair and consider everything.
- And so I acknowledged more but the knew less.
+ And so I acknowledged more but knew less.

 I found out that too much open-mindedness is like zero-gravity.
 Pretty soon aphoristic tweets and "Thou Shalt Not" begin to have the same weight.